 Common Sense lived a long life but died in the United States from heart failure on the brink of the new millennium.
+The tragic death of common sense is a devastating loss to this nation.
 No one really knows how old he was since his birth records were long ago lost in bureaucratic red tape.

 He selflessly devoted his life to service in schools, hospitals, homes, and factories, and helping folks get jobs done without fanfare and foolishness.
 For decades, petty rules, silly laws, and frivolous lawsuits held no power over Common Sense.
 He was credited with cultivating such valued lessons as to know when to come in out of the rain, why the early bird gets the worm, and that life isn’t always fair.